michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

-#### 5.3.6 - 12/10/2023
+#### 5.3.7 - 01/05/2024
-- Fix an issue that search sometimes failed resulting in no products.
+- Changed Search, Contextual, and URL units to require PA-API due to the end of SiteStripe

 #### Old Log
 For old change logs, see [here](https://github.com/michaeluno/amazon-auto-links/blob/master/changelog.md).